supercharge/docs/set.md

 #### map
-The `map` method returns an array containing the results of the given `transform` function.
+The `map` method returns a new set instance containing the results of the given `transform` function.

 The transform function will be called once for each entry in the set in insertion order.
-The `transform` function receives the `value, value, set` arguments:
+The `transform` function receives the `value, set` arguments:

 ```js
 const users = new Set()